wildbeard/wildbeard.app/content/blog/rpg-devlog-zero.md

 ### The Idea
 All games, good or bad, start with an idea.
 But this idea was not my own, and this is why the game is called "[Robert's RPG]{.text-logo}."
 Robert approached me and asked if I wanted to use their idea and make game of it.
 After some back and forth, I said "Sure, it can't be that hard."

-[Robert's RPG]{.text-logo} is simple on paper: a 2D turn-based RPG Rougelite*.
+[Robert's RPG]{.text-logo} is simple on paper: a 2D turn-based RPG Roguelite*.
 When you level, you are presented with a handful of options to choose from, like new skills or extra stats.
 When you beat a boss, you might get some gold, or you might get a legendary weapon.
 All in all, you have the chance to do really well or really poorly, and it is all thanks to RNG.

 While I thought the game couldn't be that hard to make, it actually is quite difficult.
 I am building everything from scratch.
 Item and skill balancing?
 My math?
 I really should have paid better attention in class.

-[*=A Rougelite is like a <a href="https://en.wikipedia.org/wiki/Roguelike" target="_blank">Rougelike</a>, but maybe not as hardcore.]{.text-xs.italic}
+[*=A Roguelite is like a <a href="https://en.wikipedia.org/wiki/Roguelike" target="_blank">Roguelike</a>, but maybe not as hardcore.]{.text-xs.italic}

 ### The Game Engine
 I had thought about using Unity, but after the <a href="https://www.theverge.com/23873852/unity-new-pricing-model-news-updates" target="_blank">shitstorm</a> Unity caused for itself, I decided against it.
 Obviously, there are any number of other options, like Godot, Unreal, RPGMaker, and the list goes on.
 I settled with Godot because it is free, open source, community-driven, lightweight, and (to my novice eyes) performant and capable.
 If you're interested in seeing some of the games made with Godot, check out <a href="https://godotengine.org/showcase/" target="_blank">Godot's showcase</a>.
 If you're on Reddit, the <a href="https://reddit.com/r/godot" target="_blank">Godot subreddit</a> is very active with showcases, demos, and helpful people.
 It's even being considered by the <a href="https://caseyyano.com/on-evaluating-godot-b35ea86e8cf4" target="_blank">Slay the Spire devs</a>.
 Their writeup can explain the pros/cons of the engine better than I can, so give it a read.